system76/tech-docs/src/models/oryp11/repairs.md

 ## Replacing the cooling system:

+The Oryx Pro 11 uses two fans and a heatsink manufactured as a single assembly.
+The part number for the complete assembly is YINGFAN `6-31-PE60N-102`.
+The part number for the left fan is WINMA `EFC-92091S2-0BH`; the part number for the right fan is WINMA `EFC-90091S2-0BH`.

 If the CPU/GPU fans become noisy and cleaning them out doesn't fix the issue, you may need a new fan.

-The Oryx Pro 11 comes with heat-conductive metal on the dedicated GPU, and uses regular thermal paste for the CPU.
-These materials help facilitate effective heat transfer between the CPU/GPU and the cooling equipment.
+[Contact support](https://support.system76.com) to start a warranty claim or parts purchase.

-- Thermal paste should generally be replaced after removing the heatsink; thermal paste also dries over time, so depending on your climate and the age of the machine, applying new thermal paste may increase thermal performance.
+Thermal paste helps facilitate heat transfer between the CPU/GPU and the cooling equipment.
+Depending on your climate and the age of the machine, replacing the thermal paste between the CPU/GPU and the heatsink may help the system run cooler.
+It's recommended to replace the thermal paste whenever the heatsink is removed.
-- The heat-conductive metal does not dry out, and replacing it is optional; replacement may be useful if the previous metal has flowed out of the proper area for cooling.

-Replacement heat-conductive metal fitted to the machine and replacement fans can be obtained by [contacting support](https://support.system76.com).

 **Tools required:** Cross-head (Phillips) screwdriver
 **Time estimate:** 40 minutes